 Is America’s Adult Literacy Problem Serious?

-Around the world, an estimated 781 million children and adults are either illiterate or functionally literate and 43 millions of those adults are Americans.
+Around the world, an estimated 781 million children and adults are either illiterate or functionally literate and 43 million of those adults are Americans.
 While the former means that they cannot read even a single word, the latter means that they have either a basic or below-average reading level.

 Despite being the largest economy in the world, the U.S. continues to struggle with a staggering literacy problem where 21% of adults in the U.S. are either completely illiterate or functionally illiterate.